frankiejgit/phenoByGenoPredict/README.md

 ## About

-This tool was created by Francisco Gonzalez from the Jarquin Lab at the University of Florida, Department of Agronomy.
-Its purpose is to help estimate the expression of phenotypic traits by using sparse data collected by plant breeders.
+This tool was created by Francisco Gonzalez, graduate student at the University of Florida and member of the Jarquin Lab within the Agronomy Department.
+The purpose of this tools is to help plant breeders and researchers estimate the expression of phenotypic traits by providing environmental and genomic line data.

+Using cross validation techniques and BGLR, the tool can handle sparse datasets to provide predictions with reliable accuracy despite being fed limited data points.

 ## Installation